arturdoruch/event-logger-bundle/README.md

 Symfony bundle for logging (into custom storage (e.g. database)), viewing and managing logs of any event.

-*IMPORTANT: Bundle tested only on Symfony 3.*

 ## Functionality

- * Logs any event with custom context into, any system (e.g: database, file).
+ * Logs any event with custom context into any system (e.g: database, file)
- * Page with list of event logs, which allows:
+ * Provides page with list of event logs, which allows:
     - filtering and viewing logs
     - changing state of the log (predefined states: `new`, `resolved`, `watch`)
     - removing the log
- * Page displaying log details
+ * Provides page displaying log details

 ## Installation